History of education: India

 In ancient India, religious learning was mainly imparted through the Vedic and Buddhist religious learning systems.
 Sanskrit was the language used to impart the Sanskrit tradition.
 Pali was the language used in the Buddhist education system.
-In the Vedic system, a Brahman male started his religious at 8 to 12, whereas in the Buddhist system, the child started his education at the age of eight.
+In the Vedic system, a Brahman male started his religious education at 8 to 12, whereas in the Buddhist system, the child started his education at the age of eight.
 The main aim of education in ancient India was to develop a person's character, master the art of self-control, bring about social awareness, and conserve and take forward ancient culture.

 The Buddhist and Vedic systems had different subjects.
 In the Vedic system of study, the students were taught the four Vedas – Rig Veda, Sama Veda, Yajur Veda and Atharva Veda, they were also taught the six Vedangas – ritualistic knowledge, metrics, exegetics, grammar, phonetics and astronomy, the Upanishads and more.